 The CFA Institute Research Challenge is an annual global competition that provides university students with hands-on mentoring and intensive training in financial analysis.
 Students work in teams to research and analyse a publicly traded company.
 Teams write a research report on their assigned company with a buy, sell, or hold recommendation and may be asked to present and defend their analysis to a panel of industry professionals.

-Above: The Massey University team presenting to the judges
+Above: The Massey University team presenting to the judges in 2019

 Above: The 2019 participants and their supporters